FIVE MOST SURPRISING FINDS

 The Teen Pregnancy Cycle

-Ellis and colleagues published a study in the Journal of Personality and Social Psychology in 2003 that quantified the relationship between father absence and teen pregnancy with a precision that should have altered every fatherhood conversation in America (Ellis et al., Does Father Absence Place Daughters at Special Risk for Early Sexual Activity and Teenage Pregnancy?, Child Development 74, no. 3, 2003).
+Ellis and colleagues published a study in 2003 that measured the relationship between father absence and teen pregnancy with a precision that should have changed every fatherhood conversation in America (Ellis et al., Child Development 74, no. 3, 2003).

-Tracking girls from childhood through adolescence in both the United States and New Zealand, the study found that girls raised without fathers were two to three times more likely to experience teen pregnancy compared to girls raised in intact two-parent families.
-The effect was not explained by:
+The study tracked girls from childhood through adolescence in both the United States and New Zealand.
+It found that girls raised without fathers were two to three times more likely to become pregnant as teenagers compared to girls raised in two-parent families.
+The effect was not explained by any of the following.

-After controlling for all of these variables, father absence remained a powerful, independent predictor of early pregnancy.
+After controlling for all of those variables, father absence remained a powerful, independent predictor of early pregnancy.

 The mechanism is not mysterious.
 A girl reaches puberty early.
 She lacks a secure attachment template for male relationships.
 She seeks the male validation her father never provided.
 She lives in a community where older males provide that validation in exchange for sexual access.
-Her pregnancy is not a failure of sex education — it is a failure of family structure.
-It is the predictable outcome of a developmental trajectory that was set in motion when her father walked out the door — or never walked in.
+Her pregnancy is not a failure of sex education.
+It is a failure of family structure.
+It is the predictable outcome of a developmental path that was set when her father walked out the door — or never walked in.

 Counterargument